Freddy Lim: Entry into politics

 In August 2019, Lim announced that he would leave the New Power Party to support Tsai Ing-wen in the 2020 Taiwan presidential election.
 Lim also stated that he would run for legislative reelection as a political independent.
 He won reelection in January 2020, defeating Lin Yu-fang for a second time.

 The Central Election Commission announced on 10 August 2021 that a petition to recall Lim had gathered enough support, one percent of the eligible electorate in his constituency, to pass the first stage.
 On 3 December 2021, the CEC announced that the recall movement against Lim garnered 27,362 valid signatures, more than the ten percent threshold required in the second stage to trigger a recall election.
 Lim's recall election was held on 9 January 2022, the same day as the replacement vote for Taichung's 2nd legislative district, where Chen Po-wei lost a recall vote in October 2021.
 Supporters of the recall effort have criticized Lim for his response to the COVID-19 pandemic in his district.
 A total of 218 polling stations were open during the recall vote.
 Although votes to recall Lim outnumbered votes against Lim's recall, low turnout meant that the result was not binding.

+Lim announced in March 2023 that he did not plan to contest the 2024 Taiwanese legislative election, citing the need to care for an ill relative.
+On 27 November 2023 he announced that he would join the Democratic Progressive Party (DPP), at the urging of Vice President and DPP presidential candidate Lai Ching-te.

+In May 2025, Lim was named the Taiwanese representative to Finland.